 Charles Mutter was born in 1970, in Sussex.
-He studied with Anthony Stevenson, Andrew Sherwood, Kenneth Piper (while a Junior Exhibitioner at the Royal College of Music), David Takeno (while at Jesus College, Cambridge) and Simon Fischer.
+He studied with Anthony Stevenson, Andrew Sherwood, Kenneth Piper (while a Junior Exhibitioner at the Royal College of Music), David Takeno (while at Jesus College, Cambridge University) and Simon Fischer.

-As Associate Leader (co-concertmaster) of the BBC Concert Orchestra since 2007, Charles has performed and recorded solo works by Armstrong Gibbs, Beethoven, Bruch, Dvorak, Elgar, Muhly, Sibelius, Vaughan Williams and Weill.
+As Associate Leader (co-concertmaster) of the BBC Concert Orchestra since 2007, Charles has performed and recorded solo works by C. Armstrong Gibbs, Beethoven, Bruch, Dvorak, Elgar, Jonny Greenwood, Nico Muhly, Sibelius, Vaughan Williams and Weill.
 Other concerto appearances have included Vivaldi at St Martin-in-the-Fields, Brahms, Tchaikovsky and Shostakovich with Scottish Sinfonia, Korngold with the Bristol Metropolitan Orchestra and double concerti by Brahms, Saint-Saëns and Delius.
-In October 2016 he gave the premiere (in Bucharest) of Guy Barker’s Concerto in One Act, written for him and the BBCCO.
-He performs Lutoslawski’s “Chain 2” as part of Rambert Dance Company’s new ballet “Life is a Dream”, premiered at Sadler’s Wells, London in May 2018.
+October 2016 saw him give the premiere (at the RadiRo festival in Bucharest, Romania) of Guy Barker’s Concerto in One Act, written for him and the BBCCO.
+He gave 12 performances of Lutoslawski’s “Chain 2” as part of Rambert Dance Company’s new ballet “Life is a Dream” during the 2018-2019 season.
+During “lockdown” in 2020 he continued to make solo recordings for BBC Radio 3 (and others) from his home and contributed to the online programs of Brevard, Trinity College (London) and Berklee University.

 Prior to his appointment with the BBCCO, Charles led the Edinburgh String Quartet for four years, touring throughout the UK and making numerous recordings.
 While in Scotland, he became Artistic Director of the Loch Shiel Spring Festival, a post he held from 2005 to 2014.
 He is now also much in demand as a guest concertmaster (Philharmonia, City of Birmingham Symphony Orchestra, Bournemouth Symphony Orchestra) and session musician.
 Arranging is a particular passion of his, and projects have ranged from work on “Emmerdale” (one of the UK’s favourite soap operas!) to a reduction of Mahler’s Das Lied von der Erde for 8 musicians.
 May 2018 saw the premiere of his orchestration of Graham Fitkin’s string quartet “Servant”, in Truro Cathedral, broadcast on BBC Radio 3.